|Anton Schweizer||Last modified date：2021.06.16|

 - Japan Art History Forum JAHF

 Undergraduate and graduate teaching, supervising.
-All courses offered were taught in English.
+All courses offered are taught in English.
 The courses focus on art and architectural history, material, and visual cultures in Japan.
-The principal period is late Medieval to Early Modern with occasional examples from the prehistorical through contemporary periods.
+The principal period is late Medieval to Early Modern (Muromachi to late Edo) with occasional examples from the prehistorical through contemporary periods.
 Select seminar titles: "Drama, Sex, and Poetry: Ukiyoe," "Architecture and Urbanism in Japan," "Samurai as Patrons of Art," "Making Sense: Iconography, Facture, and Materiality in the Arts of Japan."